 Corner to Corner Afghan Project

-Corner to Corner afghans are really popular right now.
+Corner to Corner Afghans is really popular right now.
 They are easy to follow and create.
-What appeals to everyone is the speed in which they can be done.
+What appeals to everyone is the speed at which they can be done.
 You start off at one point and work diagonally across.
-When you get to the half way point and want to start decreasing your rows, you will find yourself speeding up tremendously.
+When you get to the halfway point and want to start decreasing your rows, you will find yourself speeding up tremendously.
 It’s like going slow up the hill of a roller coaster and then getting to the top and zipping down the other side.

 On behalf of Red Heart, this video was created to help Red Heart’s followers to be able to do the pattern.
 This pattern was created by Catherine Watson.